micro164/AdvGame/README.md

 2. Add more armors
 3. Add more items
 4. Quests & general story of the game
-5. Fix rat quest so it won't get stuck

 How to run game:
 1. Clone the repository